IRCAD/sight/libs/viz/qt3d/README.md

 ### _CMake_

-Contains a template file configured by CMake that defining the location of ressources (GLSL shaders).
+Contains a template file configured by CMake that defining the location of resources (GLSL shaders).

 ### _core_